 Who we are

 We are a leading Southern African disability-focused network engaged in coordination of activities of organisations of Persons with Disabilities in the Southern Africa region.
-The organisation was formed in 1986 by disabled people for disabled people as a federation of Disability Peoples Organisations (DPOs) with a strong presence in 10 countries.
+The organisation was formed in 1986 by persons with disabilities as a federation of Disabled Peoples Organisations (DPOs) with a strong presence in 10 countries.
 In each of these countries, we coordinate our programs and activities through "National Federations of Disabled Peoples Organisations (NFDPOs)", as follows:

 - Federation of Organisations of Disabled People in Angola (FAPED);

 - Lesotho National Federation of the Disabled (LNFOD);

 - Federation of Disability Organisations in Malawi (FEDOMA);

 - Forum of Associations of Disabled People in Mozambique (FAMOD);

 - National Federation of People with Disabilities in Namibia (NFPDN);

 - Disabled People South Africa (DPSA);